K-PaaS/application-platform-guide-eng/install/service/rabbitmq.md

 > $ cf bind-service rabbit-example-app my_rabbitmq_service

 ```
-Binding service my_rabbitmq_service to app rabbit-example-app in org system / space dev as admin...
+Binding service instance my_rabbitmq_service to app rabbit-example-app in org system / space dev as admin...
 OK

+TIP: Use 'cf restage rabbit-example-app' to ensure your env variable changes take effect
 ```

 When running the app, add a security group for communication with the service.